nicksstapleton/blog/_posts/2025-01-10-logos-buyers-guide.md

 > **_You need to know what you want Logos to do for you and ensure you are getting the right features and resources to accomplish your desired task._**

 ## Logos Subscription Recommendations

-As I mentioned earlier, the three subscription tiers are aimed at three different use-cases, which should help you identify which subscription will suit your needs and purposes.
+As mentioned earlier, the three subscription tiers cater to distinct needs.
+Understanding these use-cases will help you pick the best option for your purposes.

+---

 ### 📖 Logos Premium
-- **Recommended For**: Lay leaders, Sunday school teachers,  and small group leaders.
+- **Recommended For**: Lay leaders, Sunday school teachers, and small group leaders
-- **Empowers**: Teaching others in small groups
+- **Empowers**: Teaching others in small group settings
-- **Bible study tools**: Intermediate
+- **Bible Study Tools**: Intermediate-level tools for personal study and group preparation
-- **Original languages**: Only through English Bible
+- **Original Languages**: Limited access—only through English Bible translations

+---

 ### 👨‍🏫 Logos Pro
 - **Recommended For**: Pastors, teachers, and vocational ministers
 - **Empowers**: Teaching, preaching, pastoring, and counseling
-- **Bible study tools**: Advanced
+- **Bible Study Tools**: Advanced tools for sermon prep, teaching, and deeper Bible study
-- **Original languages**: Intermediate Greek/Hebrew morphological tools
+- **Original Languages**: Intermediate-level Greek and Hebrew morphological tools
-- **Also**: Study the deuterocanonicals
+- **Also**: Includes resources for studying the Deuterocanonicals

+---

 ### 👨‍🎓 Logos Max
-- **Recommended For**: Seminary students, academics, and original language study
+- **Recommended For**: Seminary students, academics, and those pursuing original language study
-- **Empowers**: Advanced research, seminary study, and writing academic papers
+- **Empowers**: Advanced research, seminary study, and academic paper writing
-- **Bible study tools**: Advanced
+- **Bible Study Tools**: Advanced tools for comprehensive research and in-depth Bible study
-- **Original languages**: Advanced Greek/Hebrew grammar and syntax, plus Latin, Syriac, etc.
+- **Original Languages**: Advanced Greek, Hebrew grammar, syntax, plus Latin, Syriac, and more
-- **Also**: Includes every current Logos feature.
-Study the deuterocanonicals, Septuagint, Vulgate, Dead Sea Scrolls, etc.
+- **Also**: Access to every current Logos feature, including studies on the Deuterocanonicals, Septuagint, Vulgate, Dead Sea Scrolls, and more

+---

 **As a Logos affiliate, I am able to provide you an [extended free trial on a Logos subscription](https://logos.sjv.io/stapleton)!**